 What to Order

 Choose tandoori-style dishes, in which seafood, poultry, meat, and/or vegetables are roasted at very high temperatures in a clay oven.
-Other good options include curries and masala-style dishes made with sautéed tomatoes and onions, vegetable salads, and sides of dal (a dish made with lentils or other kinds of beans) and raita (a yogurt-based sauce).
-Many restaurants serve meals with white basmati rice, which is fine on Phase 2 (just limit yourself to a half-cup serving).
-Also, you can ask if the restaurant offers brown basmati rice.
+Other good options include curries and masala-style dishes made with sautéed tomatoes and onions; vegetable salads; and sides of dal (a dish made with lentils or other kinds of beans); and raita (a yogurt-based sauce).
+Many restaurants serve meals with white or brown basmati rice, which is fine on Phase 2 (just limit yourself to a half-cup serving).

 What to Drink